-A Colombian mother jumped 300 feet to her death on Feb.
-6 as she was holding her son, according to reports this week.
+A Colombian mother jumped 300 feet to her death last month as she was holding her son, according to reports this week.

 Jessy Paola Moreno Cruz reportedly jumped 330 feet from the La Variante Bridge in Tolima with her 10-year-old son, May Ceballos, in her arms.